OUT OF THE UNKNOWN

 by Colin Cutler

-one least represented in the BBC’s film and videotape library, with only a
+the least represented in the BBC’s film and videotape library, with only

-The Little Black Bag, clips also exist from three other productions,
+from The Little Black Bag, 16mm b/w film clips also exist from

 7th January 1969

-technicians at the ‘Rex Industries’ corporation are busy
+group of technicians at the ‘Rex Industries’ corporation are busy

 orchestrating a ‘time transplant’ operation.
 Two of the corporation’s

-top scientists, Tom Clarke (Derek Benfield) and Marie Thorne (Dahlia Penn) are supervising
+top scientists, Tom Clarke (Derek Benfield) and Marie Thorne (Dahlia

-Van Diesel) - and transport it forward in time to implant in a new ‘host
+named Mark Blaine - and transport it forward in time to implant in a new

 Summary of Audio Extracts

-action at a point just a few minutes into Scene 1.
+up the action at a point just a few minutes into Scene 1.
 Tom and Marie

-are intently watching a series of readings on instruments in the “Time Transplant”
+are intently watching a series of instruments in the “Time Transplant”

 room, which are tracking the movements of Blaine’s car along a motorway

-on News Year Eve 1968.
+on News Year Eve in 1968.
 As the instruments focus in on the precise

 date and location, Tom instructs the assembled technicians to keep the

 delicate process stable.
-The action intercuts between sequences ( on
+The action intercuts between film sequences of

 There is a short break in the clip here,

-with the action resuming at the point where Blaine is listening to some
+with the action resuming at the point where Blaine is listening to the

 New Year celebrations (a crowd singing Old Langs Syne) on his car

-Rex Industries.
+activity at Rex Industries.
 Marie asks how long they will have to

 operate after the crash, and admits to feeling “almost sorry” for

 Blaine.
-Tom clinically replies that they’re not really killing him anyway, keeping his eyes on
+Tom clinically replies that they’re not really killing him

-car, Blaine wrestles with the wheel as he sees the oncoming car
+with the steering wheel as he sees the headlights of the oncoming car.

-headlights.

 Watching the proceedings, Tom’s voice rises excitedly, concerned that

-Blaine appears to have got the car under control again:
+Blaine appears to have got the car under control again: “it’s not

 Seconds later however, there is a